Salt & Wind Travel

 How To Rent A Car In Italy

-Renting a car in Italy is, thankfully, pretty easy.
+Renting a car in Italy is, thankfully, pretty straightforward.
 You must bring your passport, driver’s license, credit card, and international permit.
-However, there are a few additional things to keep in mind.
+However, there are a few additional points to consider.

 Have An International Driver’s License